ArmyCyberInstitute/cmgr/examples/README.md

 You can find an example [here](custom/).
 The ["multi"](multi/) challenge example demonstrates the full range of customization you can leverage by demonstrating multi-container challenges and custom per-build lookup values.

+### Added Behavior for Docker files

+In order to make challenge types as reusable as possible, `cmgr` adds some additional concepts to a normal `Dockerfile` that need to be considered when building the `Dockerfile` for a custom challenge.

+#### Build stage named 'builder'

+If any stage in the Dockerfile is labeled `builder`, then that staged (rather thand the last stage) must contain the `/challenge/metadata.json` and, if applicable, `/challenge/artifacts.tar.gz` files.

+#### Publishing ports

+Docker has a distinction between "exposed" ports and "published" ports.
+To avoid repetitive boilerplate in `problem.md` files, `cmgr` detects which exposed ports should be published by requiring a comment of the form `# PUBLISH {port} AS {name}` (case sensitive) to occur in the Dockerfile after the `EXPOSE` directive.
+This allows challenge authors to bring in base images that already expose ports in Docker (e.g., the PostgreSQL image) without requiring that the port be directly exposed to the competitor.

+#### Launching more than one container

+In order to support challenges that launch multiple containers for a challenge, `cmgr` introduces a comment of the form `# LAUNCH {build_stage} ...` which will launch an instance of each listed stage with the stage name as its Docker DNS name and place them on their own internal network.
+For a specific example of this, see the [multi example](../multi).
+When using multiple containers, it is important that each `PUBLISH` directive (above) appears in the same build stage as the `EXPOSE` directive it is referencing.

 ### flask

 This is a simple wrapper around the "flask" web framework designed to require minimal adjustment from standard practice for challenge authors to create new content.
 An example with a more detailed readme can be found [here](flask/).